kszucs/ansible-buildkite-agent/README.md

 - `buildkite_agent_count` - Number of agents [if you want to run multiple per host](https://buildkite.com/docs/agent/v3/ubuntu#running-multiple-agents).
 - `buildkite_agent_debug` - Flag to enable Buildkite Agent debugging.
 - `buildkite_agent_executable` - The location of the buildkite-agent executable, or a shim/wrapper you wish to use.
 Defaults to the default platform-specifc installation location.
+- `buildkite_agent_should_install_binary` - When `yes`, use the platform-specific installation method to install the binary.
+When `no`, don't.
+Useful if you prefer to install the binary via other means.
 - `buildkite_agent_start_parameters` - Command line flags to pass to the `buildkite-agent start` command to start the agent.
 - `buildkite_agent_start_command` - Arguments passed verbatim to the `buildkite_agent_executable` at startup.
 Wraps `buildkite_agent_start_parameters` by default - if using a shim or script for `buildkite_agent_executable`, override this instead of `buildkite_agent_start_parameters`.
 - `buildkite_agent_token` - Buildkite agent registration token.
 Available from `https://buildkite.com/organizations/{org-slug}/agents`.